LittleLittleCloud/mini-go/README.md

 But we implemented the remaining required functions and it passed all our test set so far (see sample programs included in test directory).

 Tip: As the compiler only supports the '>', '+', '-', '*', '/', '==', '&&' and '!', make sure there is no "<", '<=' or ">=" in the mini-go code.
 Otherwise, it won't pass the parser.

+one small bug is that because the mini-go only support the int operation, so the operator * and / don't satisfied with the commutative law. for example a:=3;
+b:=1;
+c:=4;
+d:=2;
+and the result of (a+b)*c/d is 3, while the expective answer is 6. it could be solved by adding float type.